Clinical/Medical Laboratory Science

 |Hispanic or Latino||38|

-Students from other countries are interested in Clinical Laboratory Science, too.
+Americans aren’t the only ones with an interest in Clinical Laboratory Science.
 About 5.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia